 The cause is not usually ...

-Löfgren syndrome is a specific acute clinical presentation of systemic sarcoidosis, consisting of:
+Löfgren syndrome is a specific acute clinical presentation of systemic sarcoidosis that usually manifests with lymphadenopathy, fevers, erythema nodosum, and arthritis.

 Low attenuation lymphadenopathy suggests underlying necrosis and can be seen in: